 Statement of Accreditation:

-Community Hospice & Palliative Care has provisional approval to conduct CPE as an ACPE Satellite of Baptist Health System, a CPE program accredited by the Association for Clinical Pastoral Education, Inc. One West Court Square, Suite 325, Decatur, GA 30030.
+Community Hospice & Palliative Care has provisional approval to conduct Level I and Level II CPE as an ACPE Satellite of Baptist Health System, a CPE program accredited by the Association for Clinical Pastoral Education, Inc. One West Court Square, Suite 325, Decatur, GA 30030.

 The Association for Clinical Pastoral Education, Inc., is nationally recognized as an accrediting agency in the field of Clinical Pastoral Education by the U.S. Secretary of Education through the U.S. Department of Education.